 Why the ECC values external contributions

-The primary point of contact between industry, institutions and the spectrum management framework will usually be the national regulator in the country of the company and body concerned.
-This informs the regulators which work in the ECC’s Working Groups, Project Teams and Task Groups.
-However, the ECC places value in direct contributions from expert sources outside the administrations.
-The knowledge of industrial and other parties in research and service implementation is essential to develop spectrum management measures which are relevant and practical.
+The primary point of contact between industry, institutions and the spectrum and numbering management frameworks will usually be the national regulatory authority in the country concerned.
+This informs the regulators who participate in the ECC’s Working Groups, Project Teams and Task Groups.
+However, the ECC places value in direct contributions from expert sources outside of the CEPT administrations.
+The knowledge of industrial and other parties in research and service implementation is essential to developing fully informed spectrum and numbering management policies which are relevant and practical.

 The basic rules